 She has been a visiting fellow at several Cambridge colleges (Lucy Cavendish [1995-96], Corpus Christi , Trinity , Churchill College [2010-11, 2015-16]), and Fellow at Crassh (Centre for Research in the Arts, Social Sciences and Humanities, Cambridge, ), Andrew W. Mellon Foundation Fellow at the Harry Ransom Humanities Research Center, University of Texas, Austin , a Fulbright Fellow at New York and Washington , and an Eleanor M. Garvey Fellow in Printing and Graphic Arts, Houghton Library, Harvardy University , and, repeatedly, Eric and Mary Weinmann Fellow at the Folger Shakespeare Library, Washington, DC [1994, 1999-2000, 2005-2006].

 In 2004 she was honoured with a prize by the Academy of Science and Literature, Mainz (sponsored by the Commerzbank, Germany) for her “wide-ranging, many-sided, and remarkably fruitful research activities, which have advanced and enriched dialogue with Anglo-Saxon scholarship.”

-She has been a full member of the Academy of Science and Literature (Mainz) since 2005, and since 2011 chair of their commission of English Literature as well as a committee member of the musical sciences and a member of the "digital humanities"; she is a Fellow of the Royal Historical Society (London) and Fellow of the Bibliographical Society (London).
+She has been a full member of the Academy of Science and Literature (Mainz) since 2005, and since 2011 chair of their commission of English Literature as well as a committee member of the musical sciences and a member of the "digital humanities"; since 2019, she has been Chair of the Commission of Literature and Culture.
+She is a Fellow of the Royal Historical Society (London) and Fellow of the Bibliographical Society (London).
 She is also a committee member of the “German British Society” (Bonn).
 She serves on the Editorial Boards of the journal Archiv für das Studium der neueren Sprachen und Literaturen and the Prague Journal of English Studies.